krios2146/handwriting-recognition-model/README.md

-# Handwriting recognition model
+# Image classification model

-Deep learning model which can recognize handwriting texts by several criteria
+A deep learning model that can classify images into different classes

 # Setting up project